DevExpress/devextreme-documentation/concepts/Common/Integration Guides/60 Manage Amazon S3 Storage with DevExtreme Components/30 Configure Multi-Part Upload (Client-Side).md

 Multipart uploads involve three steps:

 1. **Initiation**.
-During this step, you contact the server to establish a new upload attempt.
+In this step, you contact the server to establish a new upload attempt.
 The server returns a unique ID for your upload.
 2. **Chunk upload**.
 As you upload the file part by part, you need to label each part with an upload ID.
-The server returns a unique `ETag` for each chunk that it receives.
+The server returns a unique `ETag` for each chunk it receives.
 3. **Completion**.
-To complete the upload, send all the `ETag` headers you collected during step 2, as well as the upload ID, to the server.
+To complete the upload process, send all the `ETag` headers you collected in step 2 and the upload ID to the server.

 Example: